royabouhamad/pixyll/_posts/2017-06-11-PyQt5Calculator.md

 categories: PyQt5 Tech Python Calculator Tutorial GUI Programming
 ---

-# Making a Calculator in Python with PyQt5

 I recently decided that I wanted to try and learn how to create GUI's using my programming language of choice, Python.
 To do this, I decided that I would use the PyQt5 library as TKinter seems to involve a lot more hassle to use and frankly, I don't have that much time to spare.
 Armed with my Python IDE and recently downloaded version of PyQt5, I got to work.

 ### **Setting up the environment**